Dilworth Wayne Woolley: Career

 Woolley spent much of his career at the Rockefeller Institute for Medical Research in New York City.
 His major work focused on serotonin in brain chemistry: how substances such as LSD might affect the action of serotonin, how disorders of serotonin function might be responsible for mental disorders, and how serotonin might play a part in memory and learning.
 Though his career was shorter-lived than expected, subsequent work by others has developed many of Woolley's hypotheses in productive directions.
 One of his assistants, Robert Bruce Merrifield, won the Nobel Prize in Chemistry in 1984, for work on peptide synthesis they did together in the 1950s.

 In 1940 Woolley received the Eli Lilly and Company-Elanco Research Award from the American Society for Microbiology.
 In 1948 he received Eli Lilly Award in Biological Chemistry from the American Chemical Society.
 In 1952 he was elected to membership in the National Academy of Sciences.
 He served as president of the Institute of Nutrition in 1959.

 Woolley was an author on over 200 research papers and book articles in his thirty-year career.
 Books by Woolley included A Study of Antimetabolites (1952), and The Biochemical Bases of Psychoses (1962).

 Personal life

 Woolley married bacteriologist Janet Ruth McCarter in 1945.
 Woolley had Diabetes mellitus type 1 from childhood, and in 1923 was among the first children to receive insulin to treat the condition.
 He nonetheless experienced blindness as a complication of his diabetes, and was completely blind from age 25 until his death from a heart attack at age 52, while hiking in Cuzco, Peru.

-A small collection of the papers of D. Wayne Woolley are at the Rockefeller University Archive Center.